Getting an Interview

 Mechanical Design Engineer Interview

-I applied through college or university – interviewed at Halliburton in November 2012.
+I applied through college or university – interviewed at Halliburton (Duncan, OK (US)) in November 2012.

 Initially I talked with Halliburton at a university career fair.
 They did not take my resume but had me apply through my schools website.
 I took a brief online survey and waited for a period until I got an email saying I was approved for an interview.
 I went to a company info session which was mostly geared for Field Engineering, however there was a recruiter who at the end briefly explained about the design and manufacturing aspect.